 (ii) Controls on other vehicles.
 Drivers operating cars, motorcycles, trucks or other vehicles may not pass a bus that is stopped for the pickup or discharge of passengers when four-way flashers are flashing.
 This does not apply to buses picking up and discharging passengers at the south campus bus terminal or the Stony Brook railroad bus shelter, both located within peripheral parking lots.

 (3) Service vehicles (vendors--I).
 The university enters into service contracts.
 Vehicles belonging to service contractors are subject to all traffic and parking regulations.
-Contractors shall apply to the vice president for facilities and services or designee for the appropriate permit.
+Contractors shall apply to the Senior Vice President for Administration or designee for the appropriate permit.

 (i) Service contractor permits are not parking permits and are valid only for the period the contractor is on duty.
 Proof of on-call status will be required by officers charged with enforcing the traffic regulations.